 Visual Presentation Across Platforms

 On PlayStation 5 and PC, performance is smooth, with stable frame rates and fast loading that keep the experience flowing.
-PlayStation 4 holds up well, though load times are marginally longer.
-The Nintendo Switch version makes expected visual compromises, with reduced texture detail and simpler lighting, but retains the core gameplay experience without major technical issues.
+PlayStation 4 holds up well, though load times are slightly longer.
+The Nintendo Switch version makes the expected visual compromises, with reduced texture detail and simpler lighting, but retains the core gameplay experience without major technical issues.

 The restrained visual style works in the game’s favour.
-By prioritising readability over visual excess, it ensures that success depends on player skill rather than deciphering cluttered environments.
+By prioritising readability over visual excess, it ensures that success depends on player skill rather than on deciphering cluttered environments.

 Controls and Accessibility